16 seed, beat duke last year

 No there hasn't been any 16th seed team to beat a number 1 seed.
 But there has been a teams that were a 15th seed to beat a 2nd seed

-Villanova was the lowest seed to win the tournament as an 8 seed in 1985.
+1, they were the lowest seed to win the national championship as an 8 seed in 1985, they beat Georgetown